Efficient optical configurations for trapped-ion entangling gates: Introduction

-Here, we analyze optical limitations for gates driven on qubits encoded in Zeeman or hyperfine ground-state sublevels, enabling use of long-lived and high-coherence internal states \cite{wang2021single}, as well as taking advantage of the two-photon nature of the drive that results in gate times $\tau_{\mathrm{g}}$ that scale with the peak laser intensity $I$ rather than $\sqrt{I}$ as for the optical-transition MS gates above.
-We consider gates driven with combinations of simple SW- and RW-type optical field profiles practically deliverable in integrated photonic architectures without need for active path-length stabilization \cite{schmiegelow2016phase, saner2023breaking}, which along with eliminating undesired carrier-term driving, additionally suppress off-resonant SPS that imposes the basic limit on Raman detuning and optical intensities required to drive gates of given duration and fidelity \cite{ozeri2007errors, uys2010decoherence, moore2023photon}.
+Here, we propose a scheme for implementing geometric phase gates on ground state qubit encodings with stimulated Raman transitions driven using a combination of a phase-stable standing wave (SW) and a running wave (RW).
+Key to our analysis of the SW-based scheme is a detailed treatment of fundamental gate errors due to the effects of SPS on internal and motional states for drive fields with spatially varying intensity profiles.
+Due to suppressed SPS for ions positioned at SW intensity nodes, for a given gate drive strength and SPS error, the scheme allows lower Raman detunings and hence required power.
+The proposed scheme additionally suppresses off-resonant ``carrier" or ``direct-drive" coupling in the Hamiltonian \cite{sorensen2000entanglement, langer2006high} that can limit gate speeds achievable \cite{steane2014pulsed, schafer2018fast, ballance2016high}, as has been explored and demonstrated for M{\o}lmer-S{\o}rensen (MS) gates driven on optical qubits \cite{mehta2019towards, saner2023breaking}.

-Due to a combination of: (i) the SW field's intensity null at the ion location and hence suppressed photon scatter, (ii) the ability to deliver the majority of the driving optical power in this field for a given gate drive amplitude, (iii) as well as the effective Lamb-Dicke parameters resulting; our calculations show that the proposed configurations enable gates of a given duration and fidelity with approximately an order of magnitude reduction in total optical power required, while furthermore nulling undesired off-resonant carrier coupling.
-Due to the scaling of SPS rates with detuning, the power enhancement can be substantially larger in certain parameter regimes depending on ion species, particularly at large detunings and high fidelities.
-We show that these enhancements hold for a wide range of qubit encodings and ion species, in calculations of gate infidelities from internal-state and motional decoherence due to scattering both for LS gates implemented on Zeeman sublevels of ions with zero nuclear spin, and for MS gates applied to zero-field clock qubits in species with hyperfine structure.
+We show that entangling gates of a given duration and fidelity can be implemented with approximately an order of magnitude lower total optical power relative to conventional RW-based implementations.
+Due to the scaling of SPS rates with detuning, the power enhancement can be significantly larger in certain parameter regimes depending on ion species, particularly at large detunings and high fidelities.
+Alternatively, for a fixed total power, the scheme allows $>10\times$ faster gates, which can significantly reduce effects of miscalibrations and drifts whose impacts often scale quadratically with the gate time $\tau_{\mathrm{g}}$, as well as infidelities due to electric field noise and motional mode heating that scale linearly with $\tau_g$ \cite{ballance2017high}.